opsmop/opsmop/docs/source/advanced.rst

 Variable Scoping
 ================

+This section talks about how variables win out over one another, when variables are defined at multiple levels.

-OpsMop uses variables in both templates and conditionals.
+OpsMop uses variables in both templates (like :ref:`module_file` or :ref:`module_echo`) and conditionals.

-We've already talked a little bit about variables, and knowledge of variables weighs in on future sections and nearly everything in OpsMop.

-It is important to not confuse Python variables with OpsMop variables.
-To transfer a Python class variable or global variable into OpsMop template space, use :ref:`module_set`.

-OpsMop has a very simple to understand variable system based on the concept of scope.
-Variables defined at outer scopes are always available further down, but changing a variable inside a scope does not effect the value at the outer scope.
-These variables are 'scope-local'.

 In the opsmop-demo repository, `var_scoping.py <https://github.com/opsmop/opsmop-demo/blob/master/content/var_scoping.py>`_ demonstrates the various variable scopes in OpsMop.

-Because this is a long example, we'll refer you to GitHub and ask you to read and perhaps run the example.
-In browsing the source, you will understand more about what is possible with variable scopes.
+In the following list, the LAST variable listed wins out.

+1. Any variables defined in inventory on a group (:ref:`push` only)
+2. Any variables defined in inventory on a host (:ref:`push` only)
+3. Any variables defined on the resource itself, such as a parameter passed into a role or policy object, including those defined inside the 'set_variables' function.
+4. Any variables in local python scope inside the main function
+5. Any variables sent to --extra-vars (see :ref:`extra_vars`)

+If you ever need to access a variable inside a function (not a template), you can do this, *regardless* of the scope in which it is defined, and you are guaranteed to always get the right value:

+.. _code-block: python

+    def main(self):
+        if self.vars.x > 2:
+           print(self.vars.x)

+The GitHub example demo linked above is the best way to see these concepts linked together in practice.

 .. _eval: